Leila George: Career

 In 2013, George worked on the documentary The Last Impresario as an additional camera operator.
 In 2014, she starred with her mother in Anton Chekhov's The Seagull for Black Swan Theatre Company in Perth.
 Her mother acted as Arkadina, and she acted as Nina, Arkadina's romantic rival.

 In 2016, she played the starring role in Mother, May I Sleep with Danger?, her first feature television film.
-She was featured in the films Mortal Engines (2018) and The Kid (2019).
+She appeared in the films Mortal Engines (2018) and The Kid (2019).

 In 2019, George began playing the younger version of Ellen Barkin's character, Janine "Smurf" Cody, in the television series Animal Kingdom.

+George will appear in the upcoming Netflix limited series adaptation All the Sinners Bleed, based on the S. A. Cosby novel of the same name.

 Personal life

 George began a relationship with actor Sean Penn in 2016.
 They married on 30 July 2020.
 George filed for divorce on 15 October 2021.
 The divorce was finalised on 22 April 2022.

-Following the 2019–20 Australian bushfires, she co-produced a celebrity fundraiser to support long-term conservation of areas affected by the bushfires; the event was hosted by the Los Angeles Zoo.
+Following the 2019–20 Australian bushfires, she co-produced a celebrity fundraiser to support long-term conservation of areas affected by the bushfires.
+The event was hosted by the Los Angeles Zoo.